 Among the 172 farmers who were aware, the main source of information was retailers’ suggestions (42.44%), followed by poster / leaflets (24.42%), and field demonstrations (13.37%).
 Farmers / friends suggestion (11.05%) and social media / advertisement (8.72%) play a smaller role in spreading awareness, which indicated that more focus is needed to create awareness using social media which is the current era of marketing.

 While the overall awareness was encouraging, the main outcomes from commercial sources suggests a need to strengthen formal and reliable awareness mechanisms.
-Increasing the reach of agricultural extension services, organizing field demonstrations, and promoting scientific guidance which make farmers informed and effective use of biostimulants for better crop productivity and sustainable farming.
+Increasing the reach of agricultural extension services, organizing field demonstrations, and promoting scientific guidance which make farmers aware and promotes theeffective use of biostimulants for better crop productivity and sustainable farming.

 3.3 Farmers’ perception towards Biostimulants